AviDowek/TAG-Chat_Bot/README.md

 # TAG-Chat_Bot
 This is a work in progress and an attempt to create a generative chatbot that is trained on the TAG Slack Channels and the Internal Wiki.
 The training data currently is built off of the Slack data which is scraped in a Dict format with questions being the key and answers being the value.
 It will then be tokenized using BPE and converted to sequences to enable it to be fed into a Neural Network for training.
 The initial model will be an RNN and depending on it's performance, more models may be used.
+UPDATE: In addition to a fully generative model, I have also create an IR Based Model.
+This IR Model uses OpenAI Embedddings and a FAISS index for retrieval.
+The results are then passed to OpenAI to be used as the reader and then send a response to the user through the Slack API.

 Current Contents: